Joshua Cole

 I've hidden part of the board above which calls attention to the way more information lets you gain utility despite that utility not being visible.
 I'm also only showing one simulation, because it should draw attention to the statistical nature of the issue.
 Some will watch this and conclude from their sample a falsehood - that the two agents were of equal ability.
 They aren't.

-A somewhat interesting caveat of great import only to certain personalitites is the that the average game length for the more observant agent is higher.
+A somewhat interesting caveat of great import only to certain personalities is the that the average game length for the more observant agent is higher.
 This has radical implications for how an intelligent agent ought to be made.

 P1.
 If an omnipotent, omnibenevolent and omniscient god exists, then evil does not.